Enhance permission management in SharePoint and allow users to setup column and view permissions.

-Set column level permissions for individual users, SharePoint groups, and Active Directory groups.
-Also, assign column level permissions to users represented by Person or Group fields (such as Created By, Modified By and Assign To) or anonymous users, offering a comprehensive approach to access control.
+Set column-level permissions for individual users, SharePoint groups, and Active Directory groups.
+Additionally, assign permissions to users represented by Person or Group fields (such as Created By, Modified By, or Assigned To) or even anonymous users, providing a comprehensive solution for access control.

 The product offers the capability to set column permissions based on dynamic and field-based conditions.
 This advanced feature enables you to assign permissions to individual columns, depending on the values of other columns, making it easy to determine if and when columns should be hidden or read-only.

-Set view level permissions for list views, limiting users’ access to the specified views by hiding the views in the Context menu or view selector.
-You can also make a view read-only by disabling the “Modify this view” command in the list, thus preventing users from modifying view settings.
-Learn More
+Set views as hidden or invisible in a SharePoint list, limiting users' access to specified views from the context menu or view selector.
+You can also make a view read-only by disabling the 'Modify this view' command in the list, preventing users from changing the view settings.

-The product enables you to set default views for different individual users or groups.
-It directs users straight to their assigned default view when accessing a list or library, facilitating a more efficient and personalized user experience.
+BoostSolutions' Column/View Permission allows you to set default views for individual users or groups.
+It automatically directs users to their assigned default view when accessing a list or library, providing a more efficient and personalized user experience.

 More features to enhance your permission management: